Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_win.md

 ---

-    title: Windows-specific prerequisites
+    title: "Windows-specific prerequisites "
-    linkTitle: Windows-specific prerequisites
+    linkTitle: "Windows-specific prerequisites"
     weight: 170

----
-The following are tasks to perform or issues to address before installing Transfer CFT.
+---The following are tasks to perform or issues to address before installing Transfer CFT.

 ## Windows requirements